ydb-platform/ydb/ydb/docs/en/core/getting_started/self_hosted/_includes/ydb_minikube.md

   helm upgrade --install ydb-operator deploy/ydb-operator --set metrics.enabled=false
   ```
   * `ydb-operator`: The release name.
-  * `ydb/operator`: The name of the chart in the repository you added earlier.
+  * `ydb-operator`: The name of the chart in the repository you added earlier.

   Output: